ssenkooto1/hello-world/README.md

 # Portfolio

-> This is the first Microverse project prepared for module one, where we look at the basics of how to write proper HTML/CSS while building a project.
+> This is Microverse project involued pair programing and we add contact form.

 This is a Portfolio that works as a presentation card for a Software developer, showcasing some important projects, personal and contact info, while keeping a fresh and elegant web design.